viresh-ratnakar/exolve/README.md

 - Only put "Orphan" clues in what was called the "all clues bowser."
-  Orphan clues are those covering diagramless cells, or whose grid lication has not been specified.
+  Orphan clues are those covering diagramless cells, or whose grid location has not been specified.